Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 The product markup has many properties that can help both users and search engines understand the information on your pages — that is, if your pages meet the guidelines (i.e. the schema is used on a specific product page and the products are not adult-related).

-When one is added, the other two become recommended properties — but at least one is required.
+When one of these three is added, the other two become recommended properties — but at least one is required.

 If you choose to implement the review snippet to showcase reviews of your items, it has required properties of its own.